Mohamed-Elhawary/weather-journal/README.md

         ```
         node server.js
         ```
-    - 5- Once the app server is running visit (localhost:8000) in the browser to view the app and now you can treat with it as shown above in the Demo.
+    - 5- Once the App server is running visit (localhost:8000) in the browser to view the App and now you can treat with it as shown above in the Demo.

-## What Happened Behind the Scenes
+## What happened behind the scenes

-- Make a get request to OpenWeatherMap API to get the location's temperature
+- Send a GET request to OpenWeatherMap API to get the location's temperature.
 - Post a data object to the Express Server.
 - This data object is the end-user's input which returns the specific OpenWeatherMap API data with a dynamically-generated date.
 - Get data from the Express Server and update the UI dynamically.